nakigoe/blazorwasm/README.md

 # Blazor WebAssembly (blazorwasm) on .NET 7 hosting ready website
-production-level (static websites' hosting-ready) template Published Blazor WebAssembly website (runs live on the code provided in this repository): https://blazorwasm.nakigoe.org
+Production-level (static websites' hosting-ready) template.

+The published Blazor WebAssembly website code that runs live on the code provided in this repository:

+https://blazorwasm.nakigoe.org